 All about professional dental cleaning and prophylaxis

-Preventing the development of dental cavities must begin as early as the temporary dentition.
-Untimely loss or infections of temporary teeth can have serious consequences and affect the permanent dentition, leading to crowded teeth, malposition, changes in the form and color of permanent teeth.
+Cavity prevention should begin as early as the primary dentition stage.
+Premature loss or infections in baby teeth can have serious consequences, affecting the permanent dentition and leading to crowding, misalignments, and changes in the shape and color of permanent teeth.

-A key moment is represented by the eruption of the first permanent molar at the age of six, behind all temporary teeth.
-Immediately after eruption, this molar must be sealed.
-Likewise, at twelve years old, when the second permanent molar erupts, sealing of dental grooves and pits is necessary.
+A key moment is the eruption of the first permanent molar, which appears at around six years of age behind the baby teeth.
+This molar must be sealed immediately after eruption.
+The same applies at around twelve years of age, when the second permanent molar erupts — sealing the grooves and pits is essential.

 Curiosities about dental hygiene